 - Differentiate: Teachers can easily assign Challenge Courses to their students using the Teacher Dashboard.
 With one simple action from the teacher, students will be able to access the entire Challenge Course when they enter the Challenge Central section of the Makers Empire app.
 To make it easier for teachers to differentiate their instruction, it is also easy to assign different Challenge Courses to individual students.

 We are planning to add to our Challenge Courses over the coming months.
-Next up is a Challenge Course for K-2 students focussing on solving problems presented in Fairy Tales.
-Watch this space for updates about other exciting new Challenge Courses we have planned.
-If you have any great ideas for Challenge Courses, we would also love to hear from you.
-We want to make these courses as useful as possible for teachers and your ideas are important to us.
+Watch this space for updates about new Challenge Courses we have planned.
+If you have any great ideas for Challenge Courses, we would love to hear from you.
+We want to make these courses as useful as possible for teachers so your ideas are important to us.